 Leather and suede are popular materials for winter gloves that are designed to keep hands warm and look fashionable at the same time.
 Some gloves in this category are lined, but not all.
 Most all-leather gloves provide minimal warmth and aren’t ideal for engaging in winter activities that involve contact with snow.

 Fleece is soft, extremely flexible, and perfect for spending time outdoors when a comfortable fit is a must.
 This material isn’t waterproof, and it’s best suited for mild to moderate temperatures.
-However, fleece gloves with made with polyester blends can provide a bit more warmth.
+However, fleece gloves made with polyester blends can provide a bit more warmth.

 Knit gloves are made of natural, synthetic, or blended fibers and are also soft and comfortable on the hand.
 Like fleece gloves, these are stylish and soft, but they aren’t a good choice if you plan to put your hands in the snow.
 In addition, they typically don’t do a great job of keeping hands warm in windy conditions.